FHA Guidelines On Manufactured Home Loans On Purchase

 - Debt to income ratio requirements are 56.9% DTI back end and 46.9% front end DTI if the borrower has over 620 FICO

-- HUD does not require you pay off the outstanding collection and/or charge off accounts in order to qualify for manufactured home loans
+- HUD does not require you to pay off the outstanding collection and/or charge off accounts in order to qualify for manufactured home loans

 - Non-occupied co-borrowers allowed with manufactured home loans with FHA